Rice cracker

 A rice cracker is an East Asian cracker made from cooked rice or rice flour.
 Many regional varieties exist, though most are fried or baked and puffed and/or brushed with soy sauce or vinegar to create a smooth texture.
 Some may also be wrapped in seaweed.

+Preparation

+The rice flour is first steamed then pounded.
+After that, the paste is spread out and cut into uniform shapes.
+Eventually, the shaped paste is dried before being toasted or fried.